Tradition & Textiles

 The Longevity of Your Knitwear

-We believe that if you take the best care of your sweater, it will last forever, and we are delighted to continue to offer our lifetime warranty on your knit.
+We believe that if you take the best care of your wool sweater, it will last forever.
 If there is an issue or a hole, you can send it back, and we will try to fix it.
 If not, we will recycle the sweater and send you a new one.
 (Shrinkage, unfortunately, is not something we will replace.)

 Thorough and complete care instructions for your garment, along with a history of the sweater, can be found online.
 The available inventory will be the last of our knitwear collection, allowing us to focus on other design possibilities.